Meindert Hobbema Biography | Oil Paintings

 He died in Amsterdam ending his days in poverty and obscurity, his last lodging being in the Roosgraft, the street in which Rembrandt had died, just as poor, forty years before.

-In the mid-1800's the best of his works were not valued at more than $30.00, and often the signatures were effaced from them, Ruisdael or Decker was substituted.
+In the mid-1800's the best of his works were not valued at more than $30.00 (equal to $1300 today), and often the signatures were effaced from them, Ruisdael or Decker was substituted.
 Now, his canvases are highly valued and a work which before went begging, fetch a thousand times as much.
 Meindert Hobbema art is hanging in major museums around the world.